 - Premarital agreements: ten years on from Radmacher - Ten years ago, a German paper heiress had her premarital agreement (PMA) approved by the highest courts in England.
 This decision of the Supreme court in 2010 effectively changed the way that our family courts treat PMAs and, in turn, the way we advise our clients who are about to marry and seek our advice [...]

 - Coronavirus and childcare: facilitating contact in the ‘rule of six’ era - On Monday 14th September 2020, the UK government introduced the ‘rule of six’ in England to limit social contact in an attempt to control the spread of the COVID-19 virus.
 This new rule makes it illegal for groups of more than six people to meet in any setting, either indoors or outdoors, including in family [...]

 Power of Attorney

-A Power of Attorney is a legal document appointing someone of your choice to deal with your affairs.
+A Power of Attorney is a legal document which gives a legal authority to one or more individuals of your choice so that they can deal with your affairs on your behalf.

 There are several different types of Powers of Attorney:

-A GPA is a short document appointing a specific person to deal with all finances or a specific asset.
-A GPA usually only lasts for a specific time period and is automatically cancelled if the person who made it (“the Donor”) loses mental capacity.
+A General Power of Attorney is a short document appointing a specific person or persons to deal with either your finances as a whole or a specific asset.
+A General Power of Attorney usually only lasts for a specific time period and the authority of the attorney ceases if the person who made it loses mental capacity.